Skip to main content

 My son loves watching the white wake behind a ferry, or dipping his fingertips in a lake alongside a boat.
 There’s something about water that seems to exert a strong pull on toddlers.
 (Life jackets are a must, for just that reason.)

-For an easy cruise in the South Lake Union area, make a reservation for a free one-hour peapod boat rental at The Center for Wooden Boats (life jackets are provided).
-These little row boats are a manageable size, and you can stick to the Center’s Lagoon if Lake Union feels too choppy.
-After your ride, watch the sea planes take off and play on the small playground behind Daniel’s Broiler.
+For an easy cruise in the South Lake Union area, head to The Center for Wooden Boats for a free one-hour peapod boat rental.
+(Life jackets are provided.)
+These little rowboats are available on a first-come, first-served basis.
+They’re a manageable size, and you can stick to the center’s lagoon if Lake Union feels too choppy.
+After your boat ride, watch the seaplanes take off, and play at the small playground behind Daniel’s Broiler.

 If you’d prefer to let someone else take the helm, opt for a 15-minute ride across Elliott Bay on the West Seattle Water Taxi.
 The terminal and boat are wheelchair- and stroller-friendly, and you can pay with your ORCA Card (youth ages 18 and younger ride free).
 We like to schedule our trip a little before lunchtime — we play on the small beach at Seacrest Park and eat lunch on Marination Ma Kai’s patio before hopping on a return trip.